-The property sector has played an important role with its growing contribution in the national income and employment in Australian economy.
-There is an increasing research need in measuring and analysing the economic performance at a country level and the input-output tables are considered as an appropriate tool.
-This paper aims to analyse and measure the performance and sectoral linkages of the Australian property sector using five latest input-output tables compiled by the Australian Bureau of Statistics.
-The weight of the property sector in the economy is measured.
-The direct and total backward and forward indicators are investigated respectively.
-Accordingly, the direct and total input and output of the property agent sector are discussed.
-Moreover, the Spearman Rank Correlations are tested to decide if there are any notable changes in rankings of the efficiencies of the property agent sector between the property sector and others over the study period.
-Results describe the structural characteristics and development trend of the property sector in Australia.
-Findings can aid policy makers, property agencies and researchers in evaluating the competitive ability of property agents in Australia.
-They can also be used to carry out comparisons with other countries.
+The property sector has played an important role with its growing contribution in the national income and employment in the Australian economy.
+There is an increasing research need in measuring and analysing the economic performance of the Australian property sector at a country level and input-output tables are considered as an appropriate tool.
+This paper aims to analyse and measure the performance and sectoral linkages of the Australian property sector using the five latest input-output tables compiled by the Australian Bureau of Statistics.
+Findings suggested that the Australian residential property sector had played a more important role than the commercial sector in the economy.
+The backward linkage of the residential property sector showed a decreasing economic pull, while that of commercial property presented an upward pattern.
+Moreover, the Australian property sector showed a medium economic push to the national economy over the examined period.
+Findings can aid policy makers, the property sector in Australia.